SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 ~$725.00 US (2021)

 Replacement Cost?
-Considering that the Sta-Lok terminations are reusable, I would only have to buy 100' of wire & 12 Sta-Lok formers and wedges (cones) to replace this rigging.
+Considering that the Sta-Lok terminals are reusable, I would only have to buy 100' of wire & 12 Sta-Lok formers and wedges (cones) to replace this rigging.
 This is a minor expense.

 ~$110.00 (2021 cost)